September 16, 2012

 Can you explain how you relate and compare your studio practice to the realm of contemporary craft?

 I see my studio practice with handmade photographic processes as part of significant currents within contemporary craft and material studies, particularly the exploration of materials and intentionality around process.
 I use photographic printmaking the way a metalsmith might approach the fabrication of jewelry: everything is fair game as material and structure.
 My images are objects that result directly from their parts and methods.
 While process, for me, is important and necessary, it is not sufficient; process gives me tools for rendering for the viewer a sensory experience that embodies the physical delights of locating ourselves in the natural world.
+The capacities of light-sensitive compounds and the properties of paper provide voice to speak of the energy of the oceans, the blue of the sky, and the entrancement by birds.
+Ordinary and wondrous phenomena are my means and my subject.

 Can you briefly explain to us your creative process, staring with the way in which you capture your photos?